hyperwired/QL-Server-Config/README.md

 ### Live configuration of the TomTec Solutions servers.

 Please read the LICENCE.md file in the root of this repository now, before accessing other files/folders of this repository.
 You are most likely looking for this repository: http://github.com/tjone270/Quake-Live

 This is the live configuration of TomTec Solutions' servers in Australia.

+To donate to The Purgery and it's servers, send Bitcoin to `1PurgerAZWce6NuHjsHL7LmfbtuR3cBUVf` or PayPal funds to `thomas@tomtecsolutions.com`.
+Thank you!

 ##### CVAR Information:
 ```